monsoonmaelstrom/book2/book2.md

 “And you were the obvious choice.”

-“Yes,” he agrees walking toward me to hand me what I assume is the remaining bread.
+“Yes,” he agrees, walking toward me to hand me what I assume is the remaining bread.

 I sigh, but don’t say anything else as I take the bread and begin crumbling it in my hand, letting my senses expand outward.
 A single spotted eagle isn’t going to cut it.
 It’s too big, too obvious, and too singular.
 There’s a flock of pigeons roosting not far from here.
-I urge the wind to pick up just enough to stir the branches of the tree they’re perching on causing a few of them to take flight or risk falling, and then call them to me.
+I urge the wind to pick up just enough to stir the branches of the tree they’re perching on, causing a few of them to take flight or risk falling, and then call them to me.

 Before long, I have one pigeon perched immobile on my hand, and another on the ground in front of me.
 I begin making them into new extensions of myself.
 Me, but not me.
 The one on my hand is first by virtue of being closest, and as the magic snaps into place, my stomach drops just a little bit.
 At this point I’m no longer sure it’s even distaste for what I’m doing.
 I think it might be some sort of sensory thing.
 Like seasickness.
 At least that’s what I tell myself as I start on the second one.